Seefahrer/GuestBookBundle/README.md

 Website    https://github.com/jedoStyle

 The extension has been stripped of it's avatar dependency, ICQ,MSN and Skype support.
+DSGVO support and link to DSGVO notice page has been added.

 For installation add following lines to your composer.json in the root folder: